StevenBlack/intl/readme.md

 <tbody>
 <tr>
 <td><strong>ANSITOOEM() is for backward compatibility and for conversions with DOS.
 Use CPCONVERT() instead.</strong></td>
 <td><p>ANSITOOEM() converts each character of a character expression to the corresponding character in the ms-dos (oem) character set.
-ANSITOOEM()is used to move data from vfp and FoxPro for Macintosh to FoxPro for ms-dos.</p>
+ANSITOOEM()is used to move data from VFP and FoxPro for Macintosh to FoxPro for ms-dos.</p>
 <p><strong>Internationalization Tip:</strong> this function is included for backward compatibility.
 Use CPCONVERT() instead.</p></td>
 </tr>
 </tbody>